mathiasunneland/homelab-k8s/README.md

 cd homelab-k8s
 ```

-## Dependencies
+## Prerequisites

-To use this project you need these dependencies installed locally:
+To use this project you need these prerequisites installed locally:

 - [Python 3](https://example.com)
 - [Ansible](https://example.com)